josephdadams/presentationbridge-client/help.md

 This software is designed to work with your presentation lyrics software, accessing slide data in real time and then performing custom actions.
 It integrates with PresentationBridge, a free server program that allows you to send lyric data to end devices such as phones, tablets, and tv sticks through the built in web browser on those devices.

-THe Settings window is used to configure the software for ProPresenter, PresentationBridge, midi-relay, Vista, Companion and HTTP.
+The Settings window is used to configure the software for ProPresenter, PresentationBridge, midi-relay, Vista, Companion and HTTP.

 Text on slides is sent to the bridge for display on devices that are connected.